Atta Muhammad Marri

 Atta Muhammad Marri (1937–1998) was a Sindhi politician hailing from a political agricultural family of Sindh.
 His father Ali Muhammad Marri was an influential politician of his time and remained a member of the Legislative Assembly during the British Raj, as well as the Sindh President of the Khilafat Movement.

 Atta Muhammad Marri remained a Member of the West Pakistan Assembly in 1967, and Member of the National Assembly of Pakistan in the 1970s and 1980s, a member of the Majlis-e-Shura during Zia ul Haq's time, and the Deputy Speaker of the Sindh Assembly from 1990 to 1993.

-Atta Muhammad Marri died on March 2, 1998.
-His daughter Shazia Marri is a Member National Assembly, Currently.
+Atta Muhammad Marri died on 2 March 1998.
+His daughter Shazia Marri is a Member National Assembly.